Accomplishments to Date

 Eliminating fees charged to people exiting the criminal justice system statewide.

-- Senate Bill 144, which would eliminate criminal justice administrative fees in California
+- Assembly Bill 1869, which eliminated 23 state-controlled criminal justice administrative fees in California

 - The announcement of the launch of Debt Free Justice California